 You have to wear a hard hat and other safety gear, while on site.

-You would sometimes be outdoors in all weather and might have to climb ladders or scaffolding.
+You would sometimes be outdoors in all weathers and might have to climb ladders or scaffolding.

 Working hours would normally be regular, but you may have to work some evenings and weekends to meet a deadline.

 Studying a degree in quantity surveying, or a related subject such as civil engineering, construction or economics, accredited by RICS, followed by a period of supervised practical training (Assessment of Professional Competence).

 If your degree is not RICS-accredited you can do an accredited postgraduate qualification.

-You could enter a job with some subjects at National 5 and Highers.
-This is accompanied by 4 years of supervised structured on the job training towards the AssocRICS qualification, as an associate member of RICS.
+You could enter a job with some subjects at National 5 and Highers and train towards the AssocRICS qualification (associate member of RICS) for 4 years.

-Alternatively, if you have a Higher National Certificate (HNC) or Higher National Diploma (HND) you could get enter at technician level and work towards RICS associate membership with two years of supervised training.
+Alternatively, if you have an HNC (SCQF Level 7) or HND (SCQF Level 8) you could enter at technician level and work towards RICS associate membership with two years of supervised training.